Communication and Skillful Engagement: Exploring a Contemplative Approach to Caregiving

 • Communicate the principles of meditation and contemplative practice to clinically-oriented colleagues so they can better understand and support your efforts.

-Using case studies, film, group discussion, and creative writing, students will engage in experiential exercises that apply Zen concepts such as “not-knowing,” “bearing witness,” “compassionate action,” and “the nature and end of suffering,” into clinical and caregiving environments.
+Using case studies, video, group discussion, and creative writing, students will engage in experiential exercises that apply Zen concepts such as “not-knowing,” “bearing witness,” “compassionate action,” and “the nature and end of suffering,” into clinical and caregiving environments.

 Join us for a practical integration of clinical skill with a contemplative approach to care, rooted in the ancient but still highly relevant practices of Zen Buddhism.